 Gastric sleeve surgery is a safe and incredibly popular method of weight loss.
-Around 160,000 people opt for bariatric surgery each year in this country, and the procedure is reserved for those considered to be severely or morbid obesity.
+Around 160,000 people in this country opt for bariatric surgery each year, and the Procedure is reserved for those considered to be severely or morbid obese.

-Gastric sleeve surgery (sleeve gastrectomy) is a surgical weight loss option that is performed laparoscopic ally and involves the removal of 75% of your stomach.
+Gastric sleeve surgery (sleeve gastrectomy) is a surgical weight loss option performed laparoscopically and involves the removal of 75% of your stomach.

-Those who have undergone the surgery report losing 70% of their excess weight in the first year and 55% after five years and accounting for any weight regain.
+Those who have undergone the surgery report losing 70% of their excess weight in the first year and 55% after five years, accounting for any weight regain.

-Celebrities have used this bariatric procedure to great success, such as Rosie O’Donnell in 2013, who told reporters gastric sleeve “Changed her life.”
+Celebrities have successfully used this bariatric procedure, such as Rosie O’Donnell in 2013, who told reporters gastric sleeve “Changed her life.”

-Gastric sleeve is referred to as a restrictive operation due to its function of limiting the available space for food in your stomach.
+Gastric sleeve is referred to as a restrictive operation because it limits the available space for food in your stomach.

 As a result, you will feel more satiated with less, leading to long-term weight loss success.

-The procedure requires a few days recovery in hospital and two to four weeks of recovery time at home, but the results can be immediate and are long-lasting.
-In fact, you will begin experiencing rapid weight loss right away, in addition to more energy, and a host of other benefits.
+The Procedure requires a few days of recovery in the hospital and two to four weeks of recovery time at home, but the results can be immediate and long-lasting.
+You will begin experiencing rapid weight loss immediately, in addition to more energy and a host of other benefits.

 Need more convincing?
-Here are six reasons you should determine if you’re a good candidate for gastric sleeve surgery for rapid weight loss and improved quality of life.
+Here are six reasons to determine if you’re a good candidate for gastric sleeve surgery for rapid weight loss and improved quality of life.

-Gastric sleeve doesn’t just involve your stomach.
-This amazing procedure has a host of elements working simultaneously to help you drop the excess pounds.
+The gastric sleeve doesn’t just involve your stomach.
+This amazing Procedure has many elements working simultaneously to help you drop the excess pounds.

 With a gastric sleeve, there is limited room in your stomach for food.
 This is why you are required to eat smaller portions and minuscule bites to give your body a decent chance to digest the good foods you eat.